Skip to content

 4. Establish Your Posting Frequency

-Quality trumps quantity every time.
-It's better to post three high-quality pieces of content per week than seven mediocre ones.
-Consider your audience's behaviour – office workers might engage more during lunch breaks and commutes, whilst weekend posts might work better for leisure activities.
+Quality beats quantity every time.
+It is better to post three high-quality pieces a week than seven mediocre ones.
+Think about your audience's habits.
+Office workers might engage more during lunch breaks and commutes.
+Weekend posts might work better for leisure activities.

 Step-by-Step Guide to Building Your Content Calendar

-Before planning future content, take stock of what's working now
+Before you plan future content, take stock of what works now

 Review your last three months of posts across all platforms

-It's better to post three high-quality pieces of content per week than seven mediocre ones
+It is better to post three high-quality pieces a week than seven mediocre ones

 Best Practices for Content Calendar Success